stolostron/multicluster-observability-addon/demo/demoScript.md

 The goal of the MCOA is to configure a fleet of spoke clusters to collect and forward observability signals to a configurable set of stores.
 It achieves this by leveraging APIs and Operators already present in the OpenShift Platform clusters.

 In this demo, we will leverage the MCOA to collect and send:
+- Metrics to the hub cluster using Prometheus Agent;
+- Logs to cloudwatch and to an instance of Loki running on the hub cluster using the `ClusterLogForwarder`;
+- Traces to an instance of OTEL Collector running on the hub cluster using the `OpenTelemetryCollector`.
+It will forward the traces to a Tempo instance;

 - Metrics to the hub cluster using Prometheus Agent.
 - Logs to cloudwatch and to an instance of Loki running on the hub cluster using the `ClusterLogForwarder`.